PPOL 5203 - Data Science I: Foundations

 Project Proposal October 31 2 pages 5%

-You are allowed to use ChatGPT as you would use google in this class.
+You are allowed to use GenAI as you would use google in this class.
 This means:

-• Do not copy the responses from chatgpt – a lot of them are wrong or will just not run on your computer
+• Do not copy the responses from GenAI Chatbots – a lot of them are wrong or will just not run on your computer

-• If your entire homework comes straight from chatgpt, I will consider it plagiarism.
+• If your entire homework comes straight from GenAI Chatbots, I will consider it plagiarism.

-• If you use chatgpt, I ask you to mention on your code how chatgpt worked for you.
+• If you use GenAI Chatbots, I ask you to mention on your code how chatgpt worked for you.

 Be mature and make smart decisions.
 You will not be able to cheat on a coding interview, remember you are a master student now!